 Balance of Trade in Lithuania averaged -205.04 EUR Million from 1994 until 2022, reaching an all time high of 127.90 EUR Million in December of 2020 and a record low of -830.00 EUR Million in September of 2022.
 This page provides - Lithuania Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Lithuania Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Balance of Trade in Lithuania is expected to be -270.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Lithuania to stand at -220.00 in 12 months time.
-In the long-term, the Lithuania Balance of Trade is projected to trend around -200.00 EUR Million in 2020, according to our econometric models.
+Balance of Trade in Lithuania is expected to be -200.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lithuania Balance of Trade is projected to trend around -200.00 EUR Million in 2023, according to our econometric models.